techstars/frontend-challenge/README.md

 - Bonus points for interactive UI that gives user feedback based on form inputs and submission responses
 - Bonus points for tested code.
 To help with this, both `jest` and `@testing-library/react` are included

+### Creating Your Submission

+Please fork this repo, then begin working on your application.
+Make sure to create clear commits and track your work as you go.
+When you are ready to submit your work, please create a new pull request targeting this repo.

 ### Tools Available

 The challenge has been created using [Create React App](https://github.com/facebook/create-react-app).
 Out of the box, we have enabled `.css` styling.
 If you'd like to use `.scss` or JSS, please consult the CRA docs.
 You are more than welcome to take this approach, and we'd love to see how you implement it.